-Paul Creighton is a Portland based vocalist/songwriter who has been performing professionally for the past 10 years.
+Paul Creighton is a Portland based vocalist/songwriter/recording artist who has been performing nationally for the past 10 years.
 Unsigned Magazine calls Creighton “an artist whose tenor has shades of Marvin and Stevie” while the Willamette Week more aptly states “G-dd-mn, can Paul Creighton sing.”
-He currently tours with The Motet, Joey Porter’s Funk Tributes (Juno What!?) and fronts Portland’s soul-pop mainstay, Intervision, and has opened for multiplatinum artists Lifehouse, as well as the Neville Brothers, Little Richard, McKinley, Garage Majahal, the Dirty Dozen Brass Band, Ghostland Observatory, among other nationally touring acts.
+Previous frontman for Portland soul-pop mainstay, Intervision, he has also toured with The Motet, Joey Porter’s Funk Tributes, Soul Vaccination, and he has had the distinct honor and privilege to have performed with such greats as Nate Watts (Stevie Wonder), Jennifer Batten (Michael Jackson, Jeff Beck), Chester Thompson (Tower of Power, Santana).
+Creighton has opened for multiplatinum artists Lifehouse, as well as the Neville Brothers, Little Richard, McKinley, the Dirty Dozen Brass Band, among other nationally touring acts.

-Paul received his Master’s of Education from the University of Oregon, studied vocal performance as a Laurel Scholar at Portland State University, and he is a student of Tom Blaylock’s NW Institute of Voice.
-He has received multiple songwriting awards with the Intervision project, including an Independent Music Award for Best R&B and was a finalist in the John Lennon Songwriting Competition.
-He currently resides in SE Portland with his wife and is a registered nurse with Providence Health System.
+Paul received his Master’s of Education from the University of Oregon, studied vocal performance as a Laurel Scholar at Portland State University, and was a student of Tom Blaylock’s NW Institute of Voice.
+He has received multiple songwriting awards with the Intervision project, including an Independent Music Award for Best R&B song and was a finalist in the John Lennon Songwriting Competition.
+He currently resides in Portland, OR with his family and is a registered nurse within the Providence Health System.